commands

 Synopsis

-Removes firewall rules for SQL Server instances from the target computer.
+Removes Windows firewall rules for SQL Server Engine, Browser, and DAC connections from target computers.

 Description